-There are many ways for students to get involved at SUNY Oswego!
 Love music or performing?
 Sing in a chorus or perform with one of SUNY Oswego's theater groups.

 Interested in journalism or communications?
 SUNY Oswego students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
+Interested in Greek life?
 SUNY Oswego has fraternities and sororities.

 Planning to play sports?
 SUNY Oswego has many options for athletes.
 See them all and learn more about life at SUNY Oswego on the Student Life page.